cockroachlabs/developer-success/getting-started.md

 Let's review the different options:

 1. **Choosing a plan**: We want to choose Cockroach Cloud Free.
-We'll cover dedicated Cockroach Cloud in anothoer Tutorial.
+We'll cover dedicated Cockroach Cloud in another Tutorial.
-2. **Cloud provider**: Here you can choose which public cloud provider will host your COckroach Cloud Free Tier cluster.
+2. **Cloud provider**: Here you can choose which public cloud provider will host your Cockroach Cloud Free Tier cluster.
 We'll choose Google Cloud for the purposes of this Lab.
 3. **Region**: Different cloud providers offer multiple regions that you can host your machines in.
 The consideration you want to make here is where you plan to host your application that will use the cluster.
 Let's say our application is geographically in the Central US, therefore we'll choose the default option of Iowa.
 As a rule of thumb, we'll want our application to be as close to the cluster as possible so there's minimal latency for our requests to the database.
 4. **Cluster name**: This one is up to you.
 You could use your first name or the name of the application if you'd like to.

-After you've chosen your cluster configuration, click `Create your free cluster` shown on the right side.
+After you've chosen your cluster configuration, click `Create your free cluster` shown on the right.

 Your cluster will take about 20-30 seconds to be created and once it is ready you will be presented with information about how to connect.